 Today we are showing you how to make rainbow rice!
 This makes an awesome sensory bin activity.
-In this post, we are taking you through a step by step tutorial for making your own rainbow rice sensory bins.
+In this post, we are taking you through a step by step tutorial for making your own rainbow colored rice.

-My kids love sensory bins!
+My kids love sensory bins and sensory activities!
 So many new textures and things to feel, do and experience.

-Some sensory bins are a total hit, and today’s rainbow rice bin was no exception!
+Some bins are a total hit, and today’s rainbow rice bin was no exception!

 So a rainbow rice sensory bin only made sense.

-His favorite part of the whole activity though was dyeing the rice!
+His favorite part of the whole activity though was dyeing the rice with the food coloring!

-Dyeing the rice sounds a little complicated, but it’s actually pretty easy.
+Dyeing the rice sounds a little complicated, but it’s actually pretty easy and so much fun.
 Here’s a step by step tutorial on how you and the kiddos can make your own rainbow rice!

 Supplies Needed for Rainbow Rice

-- Food coloring in a variety of rainbow colors (we used red, blue, yellow, green and hot pink)
+Food Coloring: Necessary for colored rice!
+I think the gel food coloring works best here.
+You’ll need a variety of rainbow colors: we used red, blue, yellow, green and hot pink.

-- 1 tbs of Rubbing alcohol for each color, although other alcohol would totally work (Since we had 5 colors, we used 5 Tbs)
+Rubbing Alcohol: You’ll need about 1 Tablespoon for each color of rice you’re making.
+Although other alcohol (like Vodka) would totally work (Since we had 5 colors, we used 5 Tablespoons) This just helps the color stick to the rice.

 Supplies Needed for the Sensory Bin

-- Extra toys (we used little rainbow buttons for added fun)
+• Extra toys (we used little rainbow buttons for added intrest)

 How to Make the Rainbow Rice